Pasta with Fava Beans and Speck

 While the pasta boils, in a large skillet, combine the shallots, speck, butter and sage.
 Bring to a simmer on low heat to soften shallots and render speck.

-After about 4 minutes, add chicken broth and fave.
-Simmer, uncovered until pasta are cooked.
+After about 4 minutes, add chicken broth and cleaned, peeled fave.
+Simmer, uncovered until pasta is cooked.

 Add chives, parsley and pasta.
 Stir and add another cup (or more) of salty pasta cooking water.